space-wizards/docs/src/en/general-development/setup/server-hosting-tutorial.md

 {% embed youtube id="IDBqrAGZ3cA" loading="lazy" %}

-## Level 1: Invite Your Friends
+## Level 1: Invite Your Friends/Family

+If you are looking to let people from your *internal* network (connected to the same router as you).

+#### Getting your internal IP address (Windows)
+1. Open Windows Settings
+2. Click on "Network & Internet"
+3. Look for "IPV4 address".
+Thats your computers local IP.
+And what your family needs to enter in the direct connect menu to join.

-You will need to do some extra steps if you want other people to be able to connect and play.
+If you are looking to let people outside of your local internal network.
+You will need to do some extra steps to allow external connections.

-### Port Forwarding
+#### Port Forwarding

 The server needs network ports to be forwarded so that people can connect.
 By default, the game server uses two ports:
 * UDP `1212` is used for main game netcode.
 This is necessary for the *client* to be able to connect to the server.
 This can be configured with the `net.port` configuration variable.